araujore/constitutionsfg/README.md

 This is  the repository for the data and scripts of "The Rise of the Constitutional Protection of Future Generations" by [Renan Araújo](araujorenan.com) and [Leonie Koessler](https://www.legalpriorities.org/team/leonie-koessler.html).

 We expect anyone to be able to look into our methods and replicate our findings.
-The main dataset is constitutionsfg.csv.
+The main dataset is ´´constitutionsfg.csv´´.
 If you spot any mistakes or simply want to reach out, feel free to do so at renan.araujo@legalpriorities.org.

 We are grateful for our colleagues at the [Legal Priorities Project](legalpriorities.org/) for the extensive feedback and guidance during this project.